AP Power Save

 Step 5

-In the Sequence number field, enter a unique sequence number to designate the priority in which power should be disabled for the component.
-The sequence number of 0 indicates that the component should be disabled first.
+Enter a unique sequence number in the Sequence number field to designate the priority for power disablement of the component.
+A sequence number of 0 indicates the component is disabled first.

 Step 6